Thefolle/ThesisFragility/RecommendationsFromTheWildAnalysis.md

 See also: R.W.8.5

+## Recommendation R.W.10

+Source: S.W.15

+Sections on data setup, actions and assertions must be as short as possible.
+This approach minimizes the fragility of test cases.
+Long test cases instead are long to run and poorly debuggable since the fault is more difficult to trace back.

+See also: R.W.8.2

+## Recommendation R.W.11

+Source: S.W.16, S.W.18

+The test data setup should not perform visual actions; the scenario must instead be initialized by calling APIs and performing DB queries that the AUT exposes.

+## Recommendation R.W.12

+Source: S.W.17, S.W.15

+Test cases should adopt the Page Object Pattern, in order to decouple the test behaviour from the underlying implementation.
+In most cases, one or two operations per section (data setup, actions or assertion sections, n.d.r.) are enough.
+Test cases must not contain any visual statement; they should contain assertions.
+Page objects should contain visual statements; they should not contain any assertion, beside those for checking that the page has loaded.

+## Recommendation R.W.13

+Source: S.W.19

+Third-party libraries and services decrease the stability of tests.

+## Recommendation R.W.14

+No test case should continue the workflow of other tests; instead, when the tester decides to split a use case in many test cases, each test case but the first one must rather stub the preceding scenario with a proper test setup.

+See also: R.W.11

+## Recommendation R.W.15

+Page objects (according to the Page Object Pattern, n.d.r.) should be designed as fluent APIs.

 ## Recommendation W.7

 Test-driven development, known as TDD, is a technique that ensures that all features of a project get tested as they are being developed.